 Nutrition and cancer risk

 Extensive research has been conducted to determine the link between diet and cancer.
-A number of areas have been studied, including fruit and vegetables, wholegrain foods, red and processed meat, dairy products and salt (sodium).
+A number of areas have been studied, including fruit and vegetables, wholegrain foods, red and processed meat, dairy products, calcium supplements, salt (sodium) and coffee.
 The evidence is not entirely conclusive but many links have been found to show that a healthy diet reduces cancer risk and is also beneficial for people who have had cancer.

 A summary of the evidence linking nutrition and cancer risk is outlined below: